PART: Pre-trained Authorship Representation Transformer: Authorship embeddings

 \subsection{Network architecture}

-As aforementioned an encoder architecture is needed to interpret the text and find the authorship embedding.
-We summarize our architecture in Figure~\ref{fig:architecture}.
+An encoder architecture is needed to interpret the text and find the authorship embedding.
 First, we follow the RoBERTa-large architecture, tokenizing text into tokens of 512 chunks.
-The transformer has been frozen to preserve the transformer ability to interpret language as trained by the masked Language Modeling loss.
-In turn, the transformer is able to quickly produce semantic word embeddings for training from all non-padding tokens, without losing any of the original capabilities.
+The transformer has been frozen to preserve the transformer ability to interpret language as trained by the MLM loss.
 The semantic word embeddings are a matrix with dimension $(L, K)$ where $L$ is the sequence length and $K$ is the number of features.

 Nonetheless, the semantic word embeddings have to be interpreted, and for this purpose we append a bidirectional LSTM to the architecture.
-The BiLSTM is more efficient on lower amounts data points that a transformer layer, therefore the end representations are obtained with a recurrent network.
-We extract $K/2$ features for each LSTM pass, to form an embedding of size $K$. ®®
+The BiLSTM is more effective with lower amounts data points that a transformer layer, therefore the end representations are obtained with a recurrent network.
+We extract $K/2$ features for each LSTM pass, to form an embedding of size $K$.
+The authorship embedding is represented by this single vector of length $K$